NiftyLeague/nifty-fe-monorepo/apps/docs/docs/overview/nfts/nifty-marketplace/items.md

 <ReactPlayer controls url={VideoURL2} width="100%" />

-### Immutable (IMX) Items Marketplace
+### Immutable zkEVM Items Marketplace

-Items were originally minted on Immutable blockchain but will soon be migrated to Immutable zkEVM on Polygon.
-Stay Tuned for future details!
+Immutable enables seamless blockchain integration for our games.
+Onboarding new users is crucial - with Immutable Passport it takes 5 seconds to create an account and immediately have a crypto wallet available.

-After the migration we will set up an official marketplace for our items so users can easily interact and purchase additional items for use in our games.
+Items and skins are an important part of our games.
+They help you stand-out, show-off, and just be yourself.
+With our migration to Immutable now complete, our next step is expanding our items marketplace so users can easily earn or purchase additional items for use in our games.

 ![alt text](/img/niftyverse/billboard_01.webp)